R. Eric Thomas: Career

-In May 2022, Thomas will publish the YA book, Kings of B'more.
+In May 2022, Thomas published the YA book, Kings of B'more.
 BuzzFeed described the book as "infused with all the joy of the best teen movie."

 Thomas won a 2022 Lambda Literary Award in the "LGBTQ Drama" category for his play, Mrs. Harrison.

+In 2023, Thomas published a second collection of personal essays called Congratulations, the Best Is Over!

+In 2024, after briefly writing Dear Prudence, Thomas began writing the advice column Asking Eric for Tribune Content Agency; in May of 2024, fellow advice columnist Amy Dickinson announced her retirement and encouraged her readers to begin reading Asking Eric instead.

 Personal

 Thomas is gay and married to David Johnston Norse, a Presbyterian minister.
 The two were married in 2016.

 Thomas is outspoken about his depression and struggles with mental health.
 He told The Advocate that he spent the two years writing Here For It "deeply, deeply depressed".